 While cruising these areas with an eye on your fishfinder, you’ll see countless schools of bunker, some of which could be holding bass beneath them.
 While the bunker schools read as fuzzy clouds throughout the water column, stripers tend to show as individually defined arches.
-I check out the shallower flats first, trolling a shallow-diving minnow lure like the Daiwa Salt Pro Minnow in a bunker color.
+I check out the shallower flats first, trolling a shallow-diving minnow plug like the Daiwa Salt Pro Minnow in a bunker color.

 Some years, such as Spring 2020, striped bass bypass the flats and congregate in slightly deeper waters of 15 to 30 feet along contour changes—still well within the reach of smaller boats.
 In these regions, I start trolling deeper lures or, if I mark a good school of bass, I drop down a jig or swim shad.

-Tackle and Tactics
+Tackle and Tactics for Raritan Bay Stripers

-Medium-action spinning rods to cast poppers swimming plugs, and jigs are the go-to outfits when fishing Raritan Bay from a small boat, but on days when the bass are finicky, a pair of trolling setups can save the day.
+Medium-action spinning rods to cast poppers, swimming plugs and jigs are the go-to outfits when fishing Raritan Bay from a small boat, but on days when the bass are finicky, a pair of trolling setups can save the day.